rohan-bansal/Bit/README.md

 The following information and a bit more can be found by running `bit --help` in a terminal.

+This project started with the following command (one less to type since it was used so often) that clones the repository and cd's into it afterwards:

+`bit clone [remote]`

 Initializing a repository, connecting to a remote origin, adding all files in the directory, committing them, then finally pushing can all be done in one command!

 `bit init [remote] [message]`